Pottawattamie County reports 25 new COVID-19 cases

 The new cases include 23 Council Bluffs residents and two Carter Lake residents.
 Seven of the cases are epidemiologically-linked and the others were tested between May 27 and June 6.

-The county reported 30 new cases on Monday and 19 from the weekend.
+The county reported 30 new cases on Monday and 19 from the weekend, including 18 on Saturday.

 Pottawattamie County Public Health has said epi-linked cases are individuals who’ve had contact with a confirmed positive individual and are exhibiting symptoms but have not been tested.
 The department provides assistant to those individuals and treats them like individuals who have tested positive.